0xhtw/0xhtw.github.io/writeups/papercutcve.md

 - This starts off by using the authenticated session (```JSESSIONID``` mentioned previously), to send form data that updates internal Papercut config values.
 We can see on Line 30 that it targets specific backend service endpoints like ```/ConfigEditor``` that manages system settings.
 This opens up things like executing code by abusing Papercut's built in scripting feature.

 Of course with this, you'll be executing code as ```NT AUTHORITY\\SYSTEM```, allowing you free reign of the machine it's being hosted on, most commonly Windows servers acting as domain controllers.
-(Yes, some people host things like printing servers on domain controllers, instead of seperating it onto a dedicated print server)... queue the Chris Kamara gif...
+(Yes, some people host things like printing servers on domain controllers, instead of separating it onto a dedicated print server)... queue the Chris Kamara gif...

 ![ifYouSeeThisChrisKamaraHasHadADayOff](https://media1.tenor.com/m/bJobASQnaoEAAAAd/chris-kamara-unbelievable.gif)